lilyosah/tech-knowledgebase/Accessibility/Independent Study Plan.md

 - Abstract, sometimes don't need to go beyond this
 - For reading research papers, skip results, go to discussion.

+Maybe look at certain guidelines in particular
+- Is is the framework's responsibility
+	- Maybe look at different frameworks
+		- JS and UI/UX (Bootstrap)
+	- Dynamic webpage and accessibility
+- Semantic web
+	- Might be current work in this

 ## Discussion
 - Is there a software solution or something for people willing to provide their labor to make things more accessible
 	- You can kind of go to literature for other design cases, not so much for this